suomenlinna bunkers - Suomenlinna Sea Fortress in Helsinki, Finland

 While there had been some chill in the air throughout my trip to Northern Europe, it was finally in Helsinki that I began to feel that winter was coming.
 The leaves on the trees were already changing, and the cold winds coming off of the Baltic Sea showed me just who was in charge here.

-After crossing a bridge, and then passing through a stone-gated wall, I then followed that wall along that part of the fortress toward the drydock.
+After crossing a bridge and passing through a stone-gated wall, I followed that wall along that part of the fortress toward the drydock.
 There is a nice observation point that overlooks the docks, where you can see ships that are under repair.

 The cold wind only got worse along the southern coast of Suomenlinna sea fortress.
 This is the part of the island that houses the majority of the defensive installations, as it faces out to the open sea, where any invasion would have come from.